sing-group/aibench-project/docs/source/pluginmanager.rst

 Setting up and configure your remote plugin repository
 ======================================================

-Your will be able to create a web server with new or updated plugins (repository).
+You will be able to create a web server with new or updated plugins (repository).
 A repository should:

 - Be available via HTTP.
 The URL of the store and the repository metadata file